 Consul offers first-class Kubernetes support by providing an official Helm chart for installing, configuring, and upgrading Consul on Kubernetes.
-The chart helps you automate the installation and configuration of Consul service mesh for Kubernetes.
+The chart automates the installation and configuration of Consul service mesh for Kubernetes.

 »Platform agnostic and multi-cluster mesh

-While offering a first class integration with Kubernetes, Consul is also compatible with all architectures and cloud providers.
-The service catalog sync and auto-join features permit you to extend the boundaries of your Kubernetes cluster to include services running outside of Kubernetes.
+Consul is compatible with all architectures and cloud providers.
+The service catalog sync and auto-join features permit you to extend the boundaries of your Kubernetes clusters to include services running outside of Kubernetes.

-In this tutorial you learned the basic concepts of a service mesh network and how Consul features can help you implement one in your environment.
+In this tutorial you learned the basic concepts of a service mesh and how Consul service mesh can be used to simplify the management of your complex networking environment.